 If a flower has four petals arranged in a cross, there's a good chance it's in the mustard family.
 Flowers are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

-This plant was formerly known as Arabis Drummondi.
+This plant was formerly placed in Arabis.
 The flowers can be mostly white to begin with, in which case they turn lavender as they wither.
-The example I found had plenty of lavender to begin with.
+The examples I found had plenty of lavender to begin with.
 As the flower dies, small spikes—the seed pods—take their place.

 Shepherd's Purse (Capsella bursa-pastoris)